marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 ```

 The idea is that any query that we place inside the `auth` wrapper will be guarded by some
 authentication & authorization logic.
-If the user doesn't have the right to access `auth`,
+If the user doesn't have the right to access the `auth` wrapper,
 then none of the sub-queries will be ever executed.

-> I like to consider this approace a "High Order Components" applied to GraphQL.
+> I like to consider this approach a "High Order Components" applied to GraphQL.

 🤘Let's get started already!